Coronavirus digest: Over 10 million vaccinated in Germany | DW | 03.04.2021

 The announcement came after a 44-year-old man was admitted to a Melbourne hospital with a case of blood clotting, days after receiving the AstraZeneca vaccine.

-German President Frank-Walter Steinmeier will ask Germans to remain united and overcome a "crisis of trust" in the government as the country battles a coronavirus third wave.
+German President Frank-Walter Steinmeier asked Germans to remain united and overcome a "crisis of trust" in the government as the country battles a coronavirus third wave.

-The Easter plea was due to air on German television at 6 p.m. local time.
-Such national address is rare; Steinmeier usually only makes such televised appearances at Christmas.
+The Easter plea on German television on Saturday evening is a rare occurrence.
+Steinmeier usually only makes such televised appearances at Christmas.

 Police in Hamburg and Berlin say they did not record any significant violations of a ban on nighttime gatherings that went into force on Friday night.